pozgo/docker-ssh-ubuntu22/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Copyright (c) 2025 Przemyslaw (Ozzy) Ozgo**

-This project follows the same license as the base image.
+This project follows the same license as the base image [polinux/ubuntu22-supervisor](https://github.com/pozgo/docker-supervisor-ubuntu22).

 <div align="center">